 - For payment of annual dues.

 While some rules may seem arbitrary, they are set by your HOA for a reason and bound by state guidelines that your HOA must follow.
-If you wish to change the rules or propose new HOA legislation, you can do so by becoming active in your neighborhood’s HOA.
+If you wish to change the rules or propose new HOA legislation, you can become active in your neighborhood’s HOA.

 Waukesha County Civil Litigation Attorney

 At The Law Offices of Mark S. Knutson, S.C., our civil litigation attorney is prepared to help protect your interests when facing your homeowners’ association.
-It can be stressful as you address your HOA regarding rules enforcement or other conflicts, and our civil litigation attorney understands how you may feel.
-With our support, we can guide you through your conflict with your HOA and help you move toward peace in your neighborhood.
+Addressing your HOA regarding rules enforcement or other conflicts can be stressful, and our civil litigation attorney understands how you may feel.
+Our support can guide you through your conflict with your HOA and help you move toward peace in your neighborhood.

 Are you joining an HOA and need legal assistance?
 Schedule a free phone consultation with our civil litigation attorney today by calling (262) 205-0705 or filling out our online contact form.